Cascade Product of Permutation Groups: Introduction

 \subsection{Notation}

 We denote the identity of a group $G$ by $1$ or use $1_G$ if there is ambiguity.
 Let $X$ be a set, called the \emph{state set}, and a group $G$ acting on this set, meaning that $x^1=x$ and $\lp x^g\rp^h=x^{gh}$ for all $x\in X$ and $g,h\in G$.
 We denote this permutation group by $(X,G)$.
 We call $|X|$ the \emph{degree}, and $|G|$ the \emph{order} of the permutation group.
+The \emph{order of a group element} $g$ is the size of the group it generates, $|\langle g \rangle|$.
+This is also called as the \emph{period length}, as in finite groups the powers of a single element form a cycle.

 Let $\mB{n}$ be the set $\{1,\ldots,n\}$.
 A mod-$n$ \emph{counter} is $(\mB{n}, \Z_n)$, the cyclic group $\Z_n=\langle +1\rangle$ acting on $\mB{n}$.
-For the counters only, it is useful to relabel $\mB{n}$ to $\{0,1,\ldots,n-1\}$.
+For the counters only, to represent addition modulo $n$, it is useful to relabel $\mB{n}$ to $\{0,1,\ldots,n-1\}$.
 By $S_n$ we denote the \emph{symmetric group}, the group of all permutations of $n$ points.
 We use $D_n$ for the \emph{dihedral group}, the symmetry group of the regular $n$-gon.
 For more on permutation groups see \cite{DixonMortimerPermGroups96,CameronPermGroups99}.